prk-2023/vork_area/2025/Finance/Must_read_Preservation_cash_Flows.md

     No fiat currency has ever lasted in its original form beyond ~100 years.
     Most collapse or get restructured every 30–50 years.

    💡 We’re already near the endgame of this version of the dollar — and the U.S. is printing, borrowing, and debasing at an exponential rate.

+   Take for example the last 2 terms of us rule.
+   Both print over 8 trillion ( added to federal debt ) and no one questioned and now they are feeling the heat from all corners. ( the same should follow up with nations that danced/executed to this tune ).

-6. The Real Risk Isn’t “Returns” — It’s “Purchasing Power” Let’s say you put $100K into a 401k-like product and it becomes $300K in 30 years.
+6. Back to topic The Real Risk Isn’t “Returns” — It’s “Purchasing Power”

+    Let’s say you put $100K into a 401k-like product and it becomes $300K in 30 years.
+    Or you put so much money for next 5 years or 10 years and they give in return with a number every year, or add some health insurance and life insurances to it.
+    ( Money never grows on trees: Schemes like this may sould honey to ears but they need deep analysis why are they helping you out if its that good for you. )

-    - If bread costs $25/loaf
+    - If bread costs $25/loaf ( this is inflated )
     - Gas is $35/gallon
     - Rent is $10K/month
     Then you didn’t grow your wealth — you got scammed with numbers.

     🔥 It’s a trick of the denominator — not real wealth.

 7. blue or red pill